dongyuwei/CommonJS.erl/README.md

 3. It's expected to be a tiny and simple CommonJS Packager.
 I do't plan to implement all the features like browserify.

 ## Status
-The core features of Common Js packager/loader is done(It can bundle the `tests/commonjs/entry.js` now).
+The core features of Common Js packager/loader was done(It can bundle the `tests/commonjs/entry.js` now).
 Still work in progress.

 Build